 Gout can seem to flare up without specific cause.
 Or it can be brought on by:

 - Being overweight, drinking too much alcohol, eating or drinking things made with high-fructose corn syrup, or eating seafood or red meat.

 - Major illness or certain medical conditions, such as rapid weight loss or high blood pressure.

 - Having been born with a rare condition that causes high blood uric acid levels.

 Symptoms of gout include:

 - Warmth, pain, swelling, and extreme tenderness in a joint, usually a big toe joint.
-This symptom is called podagra.
 The pain often starts during the night.
-It may get worse quickly, last for hours, and be so intense that even light pressure from a sheet is intolerable.
+It may get worse quickly, last for hours, and be so intense that even light pressure from a bedsheet is intolerable.

 - Very red or purplish skin around the affected joint.
-The joint may appear to be infected.
+The joint may look infected.